Helping with this project

 Union Pacific Railroad inspection crew

 There are several million words on this website.
 There ARE mistakes!
 That means I REALLY need your help finding them.
-Please report any mistakes you find or anything that doesn't make sense.
+I really need to know about any mistakes you find or anything that doesn't make sense.
+The sooner you report, the faster I can fix.

 Information about questionable companies

 Many of you are incredibly serious about railroading.
-And many of you have discovered very obscure facts about companies.
+And many of you discover very obscure facts about companies.

-My goal is to catalog certificates from every company that operated or intended to operate in North America.
+I find that kind of info, also.
+HOWEVER, my goal is to catalog certificates from every railroad or coal company that operated or intended to operate in North America.
 People with a lot more knowledge than me record tremendous amounts of information about railroads in books, magazines, and on the web.
 For that reason, I do not record every morsel of information that comes my way.

 I seek and keep information about railroad companies when that information directly involves the understanding or interpretation of certificates.
 I always appreciate additional information such as: